Active Classification of Moving Targets with Learned Control Policies: Methodology

 \subsection{Target class observations and Belief Updates}

 An important aspect to consider is how to aggregate the different observations made by the drone about each target's class to produce the class beliefs.
-The first issue to consider is that standard Bayesian recursive estimation is not advisable because the measurement likelihood model for the update, $\mathbb{P}(\vp_t^j | \vb_{t-1})$, is not available nor it is easy to obtain it from a black-box sensor.
+The first issue to consider is that standard Bayesian recursive estimation is not advisable because the measurement likelihood model for the update, $\mathbb{P}(\vp_t^j | \vb_{t-1})$, is not available from a black-box sensor. \newcont{To train and learn an accurate pose-dependent model of the likelihood, a dense dataset must be built first.
+Then, to use it for optimal viewpoint search all targets and their occlusions must be considered.
+This process is costly and scales badly.}

-Instead, in this paper we propose to use a mathematical method called conflation~\cite{Hill2011,Hill2008}.
+Instead, in this paper we propose to use a mathematical method called conflation~\cite{Hill2011}.
 Conflation is used to aggregate probability distributions obtained from measurements over the same phenomena under different circumstances.
 Notably, this technique has the property of minimizing the loss of Shannon information when flattening multiple independent probability distributions into a single one, that is, computing $\vb_t^j$ given the measurements $\vp_{0:t}^j.$ In addition, it is a commutative and associative operator, enabling easy and efficient recursive computation and making it appealing for onboard computation.
 The conflation is defined by

 where the Hadamard product $\odot$ in the numerator is taken component-wise, whereas the dot product is the normalization factor.
 Beliefs are initialized at $t=0$ with a uniform prior over {classes in $\mathcal C$}.